ichsankurnia/YOLO/Custom Object Detection/README.md

 ### Training on your own dataset

+1. Create train directory and dataset directory

+2. Create folder images and xml file in directory train

+3. put all dataset images in folder dataset

+4. run 0_rename.py to rename and sort the dataset images, so the dataset to be trained only has this format (ex: 000000.png - 000082.png) the new dataset images will be saved on directory train/images

+6. to mark the object in the images run 1_draw_box.py or 1_draw_box_py36.py if you get an error in one of the scripts

+7. xml dataset has been written in train/file_xml and ready to train

-*The steps below assume we want to use tiny YOLO and our dataset has 3 classes*
+*The steps below assume we want to use tiny YOLO and our dataset has 1 classes*

 1. Create a copy of the configuration file `tiny-yolo-voc.cfg` and rename it according to your preference `tiny-yolo-voc-3c.cfg` (It is crucial that you leave the original `tiny-yolo-voc.cfg` file unchanged, see below for explanation).

-2. In `tiny-yolo-voc-3c.cfg`, change classes in the [region] layer (the last layer) to the number of classes you are going to train for.
-In our case, classes are set to 3.
+2. In `tiny-yolo-voc-1c.cfg`, change classes in the [region] layer (the last layer) to the number of classes you are going to train for.
+In our case, classes are set to 1.

     ```python
     ...